 It does mean that if you live stream on the free plan, as for all of them, that you will have their logo in the top right-hand corner, and there are limits as well.

 Restream, Melon, StreamYard as a free account and see if you like it and then upgrade.
 And they’ve all also all got monthly and yearly plans as well.
-So you can just go monthly to try them out, and then if it doesn’t work, then you know, the month is done and then you don’t, you can end that relationship quite politely.
+You can just go monthly to try them out, and then if it doesn’t work, then you know, the month is done and then you don’t, you can end that relationship quite politely.

-So when it comes to live streaming software options, there are constantly different players entering the market.
+When it comes to live streaming software options, there are constantly different players entering the market.
 I think that I like the direction that the software providers are moving at the moment where it’s all about, how can we make it easier for them?

 They’ve all evolved significantly in terms of making, adding guests to your live stream easier.
 Now everything’s like one link send them through.
 Prior to this, it was like this 17 step process, and then you would pray that it would work.